shutterfreak/topmark/README.md

 topmark [SUBCOMMAND] [OPTIONS] [PATHS]...
 ```

-TopMark uses Click 8.2 and supports shell completions.
-The base command performs a dry‑run *check*
+The `check` and `strip` commands performs a dry‑run by default
-by default and applies changes when `--apply` is provided.
+and will only apply changes when `--apply` is provided.

 Logging verbosity is controlled globally: